nearform/unbreakci/README.md

   - **Repository permissions > Checks** (read)
   - **Organization permissions > Projects** (read/write)
 - Subscribe to **Pull Request** and **Check Suite** events

+## Stage environment

+The staging app is deployed and configured [here](https://github.com/organizations/nearform/settings/apps/unbreak-ci-dev).
+It adds the issues in a separate board: https://github.com/orgs/nearform/projects/20

+The staging app is connected to a sample repository: https://github.com/nearform/unbreak-ci-test-repo

+By default, the dependabot integration is disabled in the sample repository to avoid tickets to be added to the main board.
+It can be enabled at this address: https://github.com/nearform/unbreak-ci-test-repo/settings/security_analysis